Welcome to Matrix Education

 Let’s look at how we would use each of these in the example below.

-Ethos is when you try to earn your audience’s trust by showing that you’re knowledgeable or experienced.
 For example, a scientist giving a speech about the dangers of microplastics might mention her research or qualifications to show she’s an expert.

-NOTE: Having credibility is not the same as having authority—and it can depend on the context.
+NOTE: Having credibility is not the same as having authority, and it can depend on the context.

 Example thesis: The government should ban cigarettes.